rfspringer/laborlab-network-analysis/README.txt

 ### **CPS**
 Contains tools for processing CPS data based on the replication process defined in Hoffman (2020).
 - `cps_loader.py` loads CPS data and processes it according to the replication process.
 Results are stored in the `Results` folder as samples by year and in `all_result.csv`.
+Before use, a the .xml codebook and .dat.gz data file need to be downloaded from the CPS website if you're trying to replicate anything!
 - `calculators_data_calculators` includes `BaseCalculator` for common filtering, processing, saving, and parallelization steps. `IncomeStatisticsCalculator` extends it to calculate yearly basic statistics, and `GiniCalculator` adds Gini and Gini component calculations.
 - `calculator_main.py` serves as the entry point to run calculators by specifying the desired calculator and parameters.
 - `input-output_analysis.ipynb` contains initial exploration into using OECD input-output tables with CPS calculations, though this area is not currently developed.